eric-ai-lab/awesome-vision-language-navigation/README.md

 # awesome-embodied-ai

 Vision-and-Language Navigation (VLN) has becoming an important topic.
+This repo keeps tracking the recent advancements in VLN.
 Create an issue or email to jgu110@ucsc.edu if you have any suggestions on this repo!
 Please also check our VLN survey paper: Vision-and-Language Navigation:A Survey of Tasks, Methods, and Future Directions.

 ## Datasets